US customers: it may be slightly cheaper to buy from my Tindie storefront. It avoids currency conversion fees.

 The WASD CODE v2 allows some basic configuration using the DIP switches on the back, but what if you want more?

 I strongly recommend following the "checking compatibility" instructions in the manual before buying.
+There are two versions of reCODE depending on the size of your keyboard, make sure you select the right size!

 reCODE is based on reverse engineering of a proprietary product, and while I've made a best effort to ensure compatibility (and have not so far heard any reports of incompatibility), it's possible that not all WASD CODE v2s are alike under the hood, and that this is not compatible with your keyboard.
 Even if it fits in the controller slot, it's possible that different batches of the CODE keyboard have electrical differences.
 Like any modification that involves opening your keyboard and altering its electronics, it's possible this may damage your keyboard.
-I'm willing to take returns, but I can't be responsible for replacing your keyboard (this is a hobby project for me).
+I can't be responsible for replacing your keyboard (this is a hobby project for me).

 PCB may have slight differences in appearance from the photos above.

 I've been using a version of this as my daily-driver since 2020.
-I'm currently selling the initial batch of v2 boards, which fix the problems with my original prototype.
+I'm currently selling the initial batch of boards, which fix the problems with my original prototype.
 Quantity is limited, but if there's interest I can make more.

 To install this module you will need basic through-hole soldering skills.
 The process is straightforward, and is described in considerable detail in the user manual.
 Here's a summary: